Homogeneous Fibrations over Curves: Stable Sections and The Abel Map

 \begin{hyp} Let $\pi:X\rightarrow C$ be a flat family of proper varieties over a connected smooth projective $K$-curve $C$ satisfying Hypothesis \ref{badhyp}.
 Let $S$ be the relative Neron-Severi torus.
 Assume that the universal $S$-torsor $\T$ exists over $X$. \end{hyp}

 Let $\Sec(X/C/K)$ be the moduli functor parametrizing families of sections of $\pi:X\rightarrow C$.
-The functor $\Sec(X/C/K)$ is representable by a scheme which is a countable union of quasi-projective varieties by FGA \cite{FGA}, Part IV.4.c.
+The functor $\Sec(X/C/K)$ is representable by a scheme which is a countable union of quasi-projective varieties by \cite[Part IV.4.c]{FGA}.

 Let $BS_{C/K}$ be the classifying stack of $S$-torsors on $C$.
-When $S$ is $\G_{m,C}$, the classifying stack is the Picard stack, which is an algebraic stack of finite type by Appendix 2 in \cite{artin versal}.
-In Chapter $4$ of Kai Behrend's thesis \cite{behrendthesis}, he proved that the classifying stack of torsors under reductive group scheme over a $K$-curve is a smooth algebraic stack locally of finite type.
+When $S$ is $\G_{m,C}$, the classifying stack is the Picard stack, which is an algebraic stack of finite type by \cite[Appendix 2]{artinversal}.
+In \cite[Chapter 4]{behrendthesis}, he proved that the classifying stack of torsors under reductive group scheme over a $K$-curve is a smooth algebraic stack locally of finite type.

 We have a natural $1$-morphism by pullback of the universal torsor.
 Namely, given a family of sections $\sigma :C\times_K T\rightarrow X$ over a $K$-scheme $T$, $s^*\T$ gives a family of $S$-torsors over $C$.
 This is called the \emph{Abel map}.